Charles Day (engineer): Career as construction and consulting engineer

 After Day's friend Kern Dodge obtained his BS in mechanical engineering at Drexel Institute in 1901, the two of them founded the company Dodge & Day, specializing in engineering, shop equipment and management.
 One of their first employees was Conrad N. Lauer.
 Later, the scope of the organization was enlarged to include a great deal of engineering and construction work in both the industrial and public-service fields.
 In 1907, another former classmate John Zimmerman joined the firm as partner, and they renamed the firm Dodge, Day & Zimmermann.
 After Kern Dodge withdrew as partner in 1911, the firm became Day & Zimmermann, incorporated in 1916, and still exists today.

 One of the associates in the consulting firm of Charles Day was Walter Polakov from 1912 to 1915, who had joined Gantt's consulting firm in 1915, and started his own firm in 1915.
 In World War I Day served on the United States Shipping Board in its Emergency Fleet Corporation.
 He wrote a series of lectures for the Harvard Business School, and was a trustee of the University of Pennsylvania.

-Day was an active member of the American Society of Mechanical Engineers; member of the Board of Managers and chairman of the mechanical engineering section of the Franklin Institute, associate member of the American Institute of Electrical Engineers, now IEEE; member of the former New York Electrical Society; member of the Engineers Club of Philadelphia, and Engineers' Club; and member of the Machinery Club, New York.
+Day was an active member of the American Society of Mechanical Engineers; member of the Board of Managers and chairman of the mechanical engineering section of the Franklin Institute, associate member of the American Institute of Electrical Engineers, now IEEE; member of the former New York Electrical Society; member of the Engineers Club of Philadelphia, and Engineers' Club; member of the Machinery Club, New York; and member of the American Philosophical Society.

 Death

-Still chairman of the board of Day & Zimmermann, Inc., Charles Day died May 10, 1931 in the University Hospital, Philadelphia after an illness of ten days at the age of fifty-three.
+Still chairman of the board of Day & Zimmermann, Inc., Charles Day died May 10, 1931, in the University Hospital, Philadelphia after an illness of ten days at the age of fifty-three.